sayus2884/ops/developers/GIT.md

 When you create your pull request:

+  - Remember to run Linting if applicable.
+  - It’s best to check the tests pass before merging (but you’ll be notified if they fail in Slack anyway).
+Don’t break the tests in `develop` for long… If you do, fix them ASAP because other devs will be unable to test their work otherwise.-
   - Review it on BitBucket yourself because it lets you find embarassing mistakes without your team seeing them ;)
   - Comment on specific lines you want the reviewer to notice.